Butler University: Greek organizations

+Greek life is a popular option at Butler with over 35 percent of undergraduates becoming members of social fraternities or sororities.
+Fraternities and sororities have long been a part of student life at Butler, with the first fraternity established in 1859, and the first sorority established in 1874.

+In 1922, Sigma Gamma Rho was founded at Butler University.
+The sorority had its beginnings on the Irvington campus of Butler University.

 Athletics

-Butler's athletic teams, known as the Bulldogs, compete in Division I of the NCAA.
+Butler's athletic teams, known as the Butler Bulldogs, compete in Division I of the NCAA.
 On July 1, 2012, the Bulldogs left the Horizon League, their conference home since 1979, for the Atlantic 10 Conference.
 Since the A-10 does not sponsor football, the Butler football team plays in the FCS's Pioneer League.
 The women's golf team at Butler joined the Metro Atlantic Athletic Conference, as the A-10 sponsors the sport only for men.

-On March 20, 2013, it was officially announced that Butler would leave the Atlantic 10 Conference and became a founding member of the reconfigured Big East Conference July 1, 2013.
+Butler left the Atlantic 10 Conference and became a founding member of the reconfigured Big East Conference on July 1, 2013.

 In the past decade, Butler teams have captured 26 conference championships (in four different leagues).
 The Bulldogs have made appearances in NCAA National Championship Tournaments in men's and women's basketball, men's soccer, volleyball, men's cross country, lacrosse, and baseball.
-Butler won the James J. McCafferty trophy, awarded annually by the Horizon League for all-sports excellence based on conference championship points, seven times, including three-straight from 1996–97 to 1998–99 and back-to-back years in 2001–02 and 2002–03, 2006–07, and 2009–10.
+Butler won the James J. McCafferty trophy, awarded annually by the Horizon League for all-sports excellence based on conference championship points, seven times, including three-straight from 1996 to 1997 to 1998–99 and back-to-back years in 2001–02 and 2002–03, 2006–07, and 2009–10.